This organization will be known as the East Diablo CYO League

 - At the conclusion of the last game, the Gym Monitor shall collect all score sheets for that day and turn them in at the next Board Meeting.

 - At the beginning of each game the coaches and players shall assemble on the court to say a prayer.
 The home team coach shall lead the prayer.
 The prayer shall be provided by the League Board of Directors.

-- The playoffs will involve the Ist, 2nd, 3rd, and 4th place teams.
-Game one will be between the 1st and 4th place teams and Game two will be between the 2nd and 3rd place teams.
+- The playoffs will involve the 1st, 2nd, 3rd, and 4th place teams.
+The playoff schedule will be 2nd place team playing the 3rd place teams and the 1st place team playing the 4th place team.
 The winners will play for the League Tournament Championship.
 The first place team in the regular season automatically advances to the Diocesan Playoffs.
 The #1 seed will be the team that wins the Diablo East Playoffs.
 If the first place team in the regular season wins the Playoffs, the #2 seed will be the team finishing second in the Playoffs.

-- In the event that a team is unable or unwilling to participate in the Diablo East league playoffs, that team will be deemed ineligible for Diocesan/TOS playoffs.
+- In the event that a team is unable or unwilling to participate in the East Diablo league playoffs, that team will be deemed ineligible for Diocesan/TOC playoffs.

 - The winner of regular season head to head competition.
 In the event that tie involves more than two teams, the overall head-to-head win/loss records among those teams will be compared.